Kings score 3 in second period, beat Sharks 4-2 - WHIZ News

 Dylan Gambrell and Timo Meier scored for the Sharks, who now trail St. Louis by four points for the fourth and final playoff spot from the West Division.
 Arizona is three points ahead of the Sharks for fifth place.

-Martin Jones came in 19-5-3 in his career — including 6-1 this season — gave up four goals on 19 shot through two periods.
+Martin Jones came in 19-5-3 against Los Angeles in his career — including 6-1 this season — but gave up four goals on 19 shots through two periods.
 Josef Korenar stopped all seven shots he faced in the third in his NHL debut.

 With the score 1-1 after the first period, Athanasiou and Iafallo scored 55 seconds apart early in the second, and then Brown beat Jones for a power play goal with 7.8 seconds left in the period to give the Kings a 4-1 cushion.